HBPMedical/mip-docs/README.md

 **4)** New algorithms include naive bayes, cross validation included, for nominal and numerical CDEs and SVM (Support Vector Machine) which uses the federated averaging technique.

-**5)** Documentation was added for integrating the ELK stack together with prometheus.
+**5)** Integration documentation was added for the microk8s observability addon.
+The addon inclused the following stack: Grafana, Prometheus and Loki.
 These services, offer log aggregation, search and system resources monitoring across all nodes.

 **6)** Several additional improvements are included in the MIP 8.0 release, including aspects for its security, stability, operation and monitoring.